lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

   ML-KEM-1024-PublicKey ::= OCTET STRING (SIZE (1568))
 ~~~

-When an ML-KEM public key appears outside of a SubjectPublicKeyInfo
+When an ML-KEM public key appears outside of a `SubjectPublicKeyInfo`
 type in an environment that uses ASN.1 encoding, it can be encoded
-as an OCTET STRING by using the ML-KEM-512-PublicKey,
+as an OCTET STRING by using the `ML-KEM-512-PublicKey`,
-ML-KEM-768-PublicKey, ML-KEM-1024-PublicKey types corresponding to
+`ML-KEM-768-PublicKey`, `ML-KEM-1024-PublicKey` types corresponding to
 the correct key size.

-{{!RFC5958}} describes the Asymmetric Key Package's OneAsymmetricKey
+{{!RFC5958}} describes the Asymmetric Key Package's `OneAsymmetricKey`
 type for encoding asymmetric keypairs.
 When an ML-KEM private key or
-keypair is encoded as a OneAsymmetricKey, it follows the description
+keypair is encoded as a `OneAsymmetricKey`, it follows the description
 in {{priv-key}}.

 When the ML-KEM private key appears outside of an Asymmetric Key Package
 in an environment that uses ASN.1 encoding, it can be encoded using one
-of the the ML-KEM-PrivateKey CHOICE formats defined in {{priv-key}}.
+of the the `ML-KEM-PrivateKey CHOICE` formats defined in {{priv-key}}.
 The
-seed format is RECOMMENDED as it efficiently stores both the private and
+`seed` format is RECOMMENDED as it efficiently stores both the private and
 public key.

 {{example-public}} contains examples for ML-KEM public keys